cardano-scaling/website/monthly/2023-03-monthly.md

 #### Notable roadmap updates

-- Now that 0.9.0 is released, the focus is on mainnet compatiblity.
+- Now that 0.9.0 is released, the focus is on mainnet compatibility.
 The next planned version **0.10.0** will be the first `hydra-node` to be mainnet compatible.